Skip to main content

 Thirteen

-Teenagers Gary Webb and Laura Price are injecting heroin at Gary Dexter's house.
+Teenagers Gary Webb and Laura Price are injecting heroin at Henry Dexter's house.
 Gary buys some heroin from Mick Ferguson.
-We learn that Dexter's father left him two million pounds when he died, he is into witchcraft and the teenagers are his followers.
+We learn that Dexter's father left him two million pounds when he died; he is into witchcraft and the teenagers are his followers.

 Fourteen